Super Home Scheme

 Involvement of Sola Energy Solutions

 Sola is the main company carrying out works under the Super Homes project.
 We have been recognized for our expertise in the area and delivering projects in an efficient and timely manner.
-In 2017 alone Sola Energy Solutions have been involved in 20 Super Home projects along with many other domestic and commercial builds.
+To date we have completed 79 homes under this scheme.

 Why should homeowners take part?